 Below are a number of testimonials from current and past parents.
-You can also find close to 40 reviews of Camp Moosilauke at www.campratingz.com or by clicking here.
+You can also find over 60 reviews of Camp Moosilauke at www.campratingz.com or by clicking here.

 My son’s experience at Moosilauke has been exactly what was promised in the promotional material: an unplugged month of good, clean fun with a fantastic group of fellow campers.
 He has gone for five summers, and somehow it seems to get better each year.
 He tries new things and comes home with a great attitude.
 I feel very lucky to have found it!

 I cannot say enough great things about Camp Moosilauke.
 It is without a doubt my son’s favorite place in the world – he looks forward to going back from the moment he leaves.
 He comes home every summer excited about all new things he’s tried and we see the increased confidence that results.
 In that regard, the directors and staff are truly excellent at encouraging the boys to try new things and step outside their comfort zone.
 Take a few minutes to read the Director’s blog on the Moosilauke webpage – it sums up their philosophy beautifully.